cloudposse/actions/github/slash-command-dispatch/README.md

 Note that `read`, `triage` and `maintain` are only applicable to organization repositories.
 For repositories owned by a user account there are only two permission levels, the repository owner (`admin`) and collaborators (`write`).

+There is a known issue with permissions when using [nested teams](https://docs.github.com/en/organizations/organizing-members-into-teams/about-teams#nested-teams) in a GitHub organization.
+See [here](https://github.com/peter-evans/slash-command-dispatch/issues/120) for further details.

 #### `dispatch-type`